CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 # Features
-The main behavior of this code controls a Nucelo L4R5ZI to
+The main behavior of this code controls a Nucleo L4R5ZI to
 - act as a countdown timer with set time, count down, alarm, and stop modes
 - take timer configuration inputs from a 4x4 matrix keypad
 - output the current state of the program to an external LCD monitor